 Many people with EDS are affected by other syndromes which are tightly intertwined.
 The diagram below illustrates some EDS related diseases:

 There are 13 subtypes of Ehlers Danlos Syndrome.
 The most common subtypes are Hypermobile EDS (hEDS) and Classic EDS (cEDS).

 Hypermobile EDS (hEDS) the most common subtype of Ehlers-Danlos Syndrome.
 It is characterized by:

 - Generalized joint hypermobility (affecting both large and small joints)

 - Mild involvement of the skin (thin and uncharacteristically smooth)

 - Sleep disturbances

-There are 9 minor criteria which must also accompany the major ones for a diagnosis of cEDS.
+There are 9 minor criteria that must also accompany the major ones for a diagnosis of cEDS.
 The final diagnosis requires confirmation by molecular testing which will show a heterozygous mutation in one of the genes encoding type V collagen. cEDS is inherited in the autosomal dominant pattern.

-We will lay out what your treatment path looks like after an exam.
+Muscle & Joint Clinic is a world leader in treating Ehlers-Danlos Syndrome.
+With our years of experience treating EDS, our background is unparalleled.
 We don’t predetermine what your care is going to be.
-It is tailored to what each person needs.
+Treatment is tailored to each person’s needs following an exam.
 Most often, treatment is a combination of in-office and home-based therapy.
 Muscle & Joint Clinic will closely monitor your progress, modifying it as your body restores its strength and capacity.